zshicode/MambaLithium/README.md

 pytorch==1.7.1
 ```

-The stock data used in this repository was downloaded from [TuShare](https://tushare.pro/).
-The stock data on [TuShare](https://tushare.pro/) are with public availability.
+The data used in this repository was downloaded from https://github.com/GuoKent/Hybrid_time_series_forecasting_model.
 Some code of the Mamba model is from https://github.com/alxndrTL/mamba.py

 ## Usage

+The `./data` folder includes three datasets: DST, FUDS, US06.
+Following previous research (Yang et al., 2019; Chen et al., 2024), either of these datasets can be testing set, and the corresponding other two datasets are used for training.
+Users can choose SOC measured under different temperature (Celsius degree: 0C, 10C, 25C, 30C, 40C, 50C) for prediction.

 ```
-python main.py
+python main.py --epochs 1000
 ```

 ## Options